zoontek/react-native-permissions/README.md

 ### iOS

 By default no permission handler is linked.
-To add one, update your `package.json` by adding the permissions used in your app, then run `npx react-native setup-ios-permissions` followed by `pod install`.
+To add one, update your `package.json` by adding the permissions used in your app, then run `npx react-native setup-ios-permissions` followed by `pod install` (`reactNativePermissionsIOS.json` is also supported).

 _📌  Note that these commands must be re-executed each time you update this config, delete the `node_modules` directory or update this library.
 An useful trick to cover a lot of these cases is running them on `postinstall` and just run `yarn` or `npm install` manually when needed._